-Since Spring 2011, overall enrollment has been increasing due to demand and increases in State funding.
-In Fall 2016, enrollment increased by 0.8% from the prior year.
-See "GENERAL CSU FINANCIAL INFORMATION-State Budget Acts for Recent Fiscal Years" and "-Governor's Proposed Budget for Fiscal Year
+Overall enrollment has increased every year since Spring 2011.
+In Fall 2017, enrollment increased by 1.2% from the prior year.
+See "GENERAL CSU FINANCIAL INFORMATION-State Budget Acts for Recent Fiscal Years" and "-State Budget for Fiscal Year 2018-19."

-2017-18."
 Each CSU campus has the ability to seek adjustments to student fees and other charges constituting Gross Revenues in order to mitigate adverse effects of declining enrollment on Gross Revenues.
 See Table 8.

-Table 2 below sets forth total enrollment and full time undergraduate enrollment information for CSU and the University of California for the years 2012 to 2016.
+Table 2 below sets forth total enrollment and full time undergraduate enrollment information for CSU and the University of California for the years 2013 to 2017.